neuronflicker/CTF/UCF/Web_calc/README.md

 ![Session cookie](session.png)

-So we can add cookie handling to our `curl` commands.
-With `curl`, `-c <file-name>` enables us to save cookies to a file, and `-b <file-name>` lets up send that cookie back.
+So we can add cookie handling to our `curl` commands. `-c <file-name>` enables us to save cookies to a file, and `-b <file-name>` lets us send that cookie back.
 Therefore, our final script is:
 ```bash
 #!/bin/bash